Transjakarta: Current fleets

-Transjakarta buses have electronic boards and speakers that announce the name of shelters in Indonesian and English, bi-directional radio transceivers for communication between drivers and control centers, at least four mandatory CCTV cameras per bus, and automatic air freshener dispensers to keep the air fresh during rush hours.
-The announcer system, officially mentioned as On-Board-Unit (OBU), is synced to the bus position on GPS and is automatically triggered by checkpoints along the bus route.
+Transjakarta buses have electronic boards and speakers that announce stop names in Indonesian and English, bi-directional radio transceivers for communication between drivers and control centres, at least 4 mandatory CCTV cameras per bus, and automatic air freshener dispensers to keep the air fresh during rush hours.
+The announcer system, officially known as the On-Board-Unit (OBU), is synced to the bus's GPS position and automatically triggered by checkpoints along the bus route.